MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEventInstanceAttachment.md

 Use this API to create a new Attachment.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserEventInstanceAttachment](/powershell/module/Microsoft.Graph.Calendar/New-MgUserEventInstanceAttachment?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)